 There are many ways to start a mortgage refinance, but one of the easiest is to go through an online marketplace, which allows you to get refinance offers from multiple lenders all at the same time while only having to submit your information and requirements once.

 An online marketplace lets you compare options without having to reach out to individual banks, credit unions and other lenders one at a time.
-Getting started is a relatively quick process, which is handy because time is somewhat of the essence right now.
+Getting started is a relatively quick process, which is handy because while conditions for refinancing are still favorable today, they can and likely will change in the future.